mgmt-59000-cc/aws-final-project-pipeline-instructions/_sources/buckets.md

 # Part 1: Create S3 Buckets

+**Note:** This project includes Parts 6 and 7 that add validation and summary aggregation features.
+These are covered in separate sections.

 ## Create Bucket 1: Upload Bucket (for CSV files)
 1. Search for **S3** in AWS console
 2. From the dashboard, click the orange **"Create bucket"** button